Speaking out loud and monologues

 The difficulty is in the act of not paying importance to yourself.

-The other difficulty is physical, the brain cannot handle too much inputs.
+The other difficulty is physical, the brain cannot handle too many inputs.
 It can certainly process them separately but not at the same time.

 Sure we have sixty thousand thoughts running through our minds every day but those thoughts are not necessarily related to the inputs our environment give us and not everything is absorbed consciously.